Permanent Residency/Green Cards

 If you’re a foreign national who lives and works in the United States and you want to establish permanent residency, the first thing you’re likely to do is apply for a permanent alien registration card, also known as a “green card.”

 To attain the legal help you need to guide you through the process, the Law Office of Raymond O. Griffith can help.
-With more than 20 years of experience, our team can help you to understand exactly what needs to be done during the application, and help you with the numerous forms and documents that need to be completed and proven.
-For the experienced legal advocacy that you need, contact us online or by phone today.
+With more than 20 years of experience, our team can help you to understand exactly what needs to be done during the green card application process, and we can help you with the numerous forms and documents that need to be completed and proven truthful.
+For the experienced immigration advocacy that you need, contact us online or by phone today.